vica781/The_Literary_Loft_v2/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 The Literary Loft is an e-commerce platform designed for book lovers to explore and purchase a curated selection of books.
 This platform aims to provide an intuitive, user-friendly experience that allows users to browse, search, and buy books seamlessly.
 The Literary Loft is designed to serve both casual readers and avid book collectors by offering a variety of genres and popular titles.
+Project is developed using Django framework and Stripe for payment processing, and is deployed on Heroku.
+The agile method was used to develop the project.
+[GitHub's Project board](https://github.com/users/vica781/projects/6) was used to implement it.

 This project was created as part of my final project with Code Institute and is intended for educational purposes only.